hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

 ### Message Family

-The messages used to establish, maintain, and end a relationship are members of the `relmgmt` message family.
+The messages used to establish, maintain, and end a relationship are members of the `connection` message family.
 This family is identified by the following DID reference (a form of URI [TODO: hyperlink to def of DID reference in DID spec]):

-    did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/relmgmt/1.0
+    did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/connection/1.0

 Of course, subsequent evolutions of the message family will replace `1.0` with an appropriate update per [semver](https://semver.org) rules.